 (b) Soil textural characteristics described in the United States Department of Agriculture Textural Classification Chart are incorporated herein by reference.
 This textural classification chart is based on the Standard Pipette Analysis as defined in the United States Department of Agriculture, Soil Conservation Service Soil Survey Investigations Report No. 1 (See Table 6).

-(151) "Soil With Rapid or Very Rapid Permeability" means:
+(148) "Soil with Rapid or Very Rapid Permeability" means:

 (a) Soil that contains 35 percent or more of coarse fragments 2 millimeters in diameter or larger by volume with interstitial soil of sandy loam texture or coarser;